jgcarrillo/fct-control-vuejs/README.md

-# Control a list of task with Vue, Vuex and Vite
+# Control a list of tasks with Vue, Vuex and Vite

 <div align="center">
     <b>Create, edit and delete a list of task</b>